How old does my child need to be to begin classes?

 Tiny Tots are required to wear a t-shirt, black shorts, white socks (fold over preferable to anklets) and hair tied back if long enough to do so.
 For shoes, Tiny Tots do not need to purchase Irish Dance Soft Shoes, instead they are permitted to wear snug black ballet slippers.

-Beginners are required to purchase a Mattierin T-Shirt, and wear black shorts, white socks (fold over perferable to anklets), and have hair tied back if long enough to do so.
+Beginners are required to purchase a Mattierin T-Shirt, and wear black shorts, white socks (fold over preferable to anklets), and have hair tied back if long enough to do so.
 At this level, dancers must wear proper Irish Dance Soft shoes which can be purchased second hand or from local Irish dance supplier Brogs Irish Dance Wear & Accessories.
 We will let you know when your child requires Heavy Shoes, which are also available new or second hand.

 Please note: One water-bottle per child is permitted in the studio for all class levels.